Motius Robotics avatar

 PROFILEADAPTERRUNTIMESAFETY

-Technical overview / behavior profile runtime / March 2026
+Technical overview / AI-adaptive behavior layer / May 2026

-SoulLink joins three layers into one product: a reusable behavior profile, an adapter that maps it into robot runtime values, and a fixed safety boundary below the controller.
+Motius Robotics joins three layers into one product: an adaptive behavior surface, an adapter that maps it into runtime values, and a fixed safety boundary below the controller.

 System map

-The product splits into profile design, execution mapping, and field validation.
+The product splits into adaptive behavior design, execution mapping, and field validation.

-SoulLink keeps the product surface readable: define a behavior profile, map it through an adapter, and validate the difference on a real robot without rewriting the controller.
+Motius Robotics keeps the product surface readable: define the behavior band, map it through an adapter, and validate the difference on a real robot without rewriting the controller.

 Profile surface